-Every time you aren’t capable of achieving that unrealistic goal, you feel disappointed with yourself.
+Every time you aren’t capable of achieving that unrealistic goal, you feel disappointed.

-However, if you set unrealistic goals on a continuous basis, you’ll start to believe you are a failure.
+However, if you set unrealistic goals continuously, you’ll start to believe you are a failure.

 Instead of thinking that you’ve failed this time, you’ll start to think and believe that you fail all the time because, well, you’re failing all the time.
 You don’t know how to set SMART goals.

 It’s worth mentioning that all these criteria depend on your skills, knowledge, abilities, experience, and even your concentration level.

 For example, when I started blogging, I read in many blogs that people write several blog posts in a single day so they can schedule a lot of content in advance.

 I did my best to do that, but with time, I understood I just couldn’t.